Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 - Protein: 0 grams

-Vitamin C deficiency in guinea pigs causes scurvy, which is a potentially fatal disease for these small animals if left untreated.
+Vitamin C deficiency in guinea pigs causes scurvy, which is a potentially fatal disease if left untreated.

 Folate